 The Best Time to Plant Lettuce in Phoenix

-This cool season vegetable can be planted in Phoenix starting in mid-August through the first couple weeks of February.
+Lettuce can be planted in Phoenix or gardening zone 9b starting in mid-August through the first couple weeks of February.

-Lettuce loves to be planted near carrots, cucumbers, radishes, and strawberries.
-Onions repel rabbits and make a good companion for lettuce.
+Lettuce loves to be near carrots, cucumbers, radishes, and strawberries.
+Rabbits love lettuce, so planting onions nearby may naturally repel these garden pests.

 How to Care for Lettuce